- Any Subject

 CQ Researcher Help Guide

 The following is a description of how to do a basic search in CQ Researcher.
-CQ Researcher is a good place to begin a research report on a topic of current interest and will provide a good overview of a topic in a 20-40 page report.
+CQ Researcher is a good place to begin research on a topic of current interest and will provide a good overview of that topic in a 20-40 page report.

 Access our printable handout for sample screen images that correspond with the explanation.